This programme offers integrated academic, practical and professional training in counselling psychology.

 A student will pass a module with distinction if a final mark of at least 75% is achieved.

 The Dean may, on the recommendation of the Head of the Department of Psychology, conduct an enquiry into the alleged conduct and/or fitness of the student to practice.
 Possible outcomes of this process could include, but will not be limited to, the discontinuation of the student’s participation in the programme during an academic year.
-This decision will be considered by a committee within the Department and various aspects of the student’s progress and conduct within the programme will be assessed.
-The student will have the opportunity to respond and make representations regarding the allegations brought against him/her.
+This decision will be considered by the management committee of the Department and various aspects of the student’s progress and conduct within the programme will be assessed.
+The student will have the opportunity to respond and make representations regarding the allegations brought against them.